ananymous-submission/schemaverse/README.md

 We follow the licenses and terms of use of the original datasets.

 ## License
-This dataset is released under CC BY 4.0, subject to the licenses of the original datasets.
+This dataset is released subject to the licenses of the original datasets.

 ## Intended Use
 This benchmark is intended for research in schema integration, data management, and evaluation of language models.